Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 - You do not need to fertilize the money tree in winter as the plant does not require any fertilizers during this time.

-- Use a humidifier, a pebble tray, or relocate your money tree to the basement or the bathroom to increase the humidity for your plant.
+- Use a humidifier or pebble tray, or relocate your money tree to the basement or the bathroom to increase the humidity around your money tree.

 - Protect your money tree from the cold drafts, frost, and low temperatures during winter.